oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### []{#sec_HeaderContentType}[]{#_The_DataServiceVersion_Header}[]{#_The_Content-Type_Header}[]{#_Header_Content-Type}8.1.1 [Header `Content-Type`](#sec_HeaderContentType)

-The format of a non-empty individual request or response body, alone or within a batch, MUST be specified in the [Content-Type]{.Datatype}
-header of a request or response.
-The exception to this is if the body represents the media stream of a [media entity](#sec_RequestingtheMediaStreamofaMediaEnti) or [stream property](#sec_ManagingStreamProperties), in which case the [Content-Type]{.Datatype} header SHOULD be present.
+The format of a non-empty individual request or response body, alone or within a batch, MUST be specified in the `Content-Type` header of a request or response.
+The exception to this is if the body represents the media stream of a [media entity](#sec_RequestingtheMediaStreamofaMediaEnti) or [stream property](#sec_ManagingStreamProperties), in which case the `Content-Type` header SHOULD be present.

 The specified format MAY include format parameters.
 Clients MUST be prepared for the service to return custom format parameters not defined